2025 The Hague NATO summit: Personal diplomacy towards President Donald Trump

-During the summit Dutch and American diplomats worked together to ensure new agreement on the 5% of GDP spending goal was adopted without issue despite early pushback from Spain.
+During the summit Dutch and American diplomats worked together to ensure agreement on the 5% of GDP spending goal was adopted without issue despite giving an exemption to Spain.
 In remarks to the media, president Trump referenced the close relation with Mark Rutte saying "I came here because it was something I'm supposed to be doing, but I left here a little bit differently. [..]
 I watched the heads of these countries get up and the love and the passion that they showed for their country was unbelievable.
 I've never seen quite anything like it.
-They want to protect their country and they need the United States and without the United States, it's not going to be the same.
-And you can ask Mark or you can ask any of the people that were there.
-It was really moving to see it.
-They love their country.
-They were so respectful of me because I'm the head of the United States [..]
-Without the United States, we couldn't they couldn't really have NATO.
-It wouldn't work.
-It couldn't work. [..]
-And I left here differently.
-I left here saying that these people really love their countries.
-It's not a ripoff and we're here to help them protect their country. [..]
-It was wonderful."
-Media sources have referred to the Dutch strategy as 'flattery' and some have suggested the Dutch approach changed president Trump's mind on NATO.
+They want to protect their country and they need the United States and without the United States, it's not going to be the same."
+Although some media sources referred to the Dutch strategy as 'flattery' they also acknowledged that the Dutch approach was successful.

 After talks with Ukrainian president Volodymyr Zelenskyy at the NATO summit in The Hague, Trump said he was considering sending more Patriot missile batteries to Ukraine to protect Kyiv from Russian attacks.